“I must have been crazy. I’ve taken my parents away from my children!” Jessica

 Solution: Internet offers instant contact through Instagram, Viber, Skype, email.
 Then there are the slower, but effective, letters, presents and visits.
 More information on keeping in contact in my book.

+2.Remembering that communication is a two-way act.
+Technology is evolving so quickly that it is difficult to keep up with every form of communication, let alone know how to use it.
+While you as a parent may be savvy with the latest technology, your parent may not be or may be uncomfortable using it.
+For example, when emails were the hip new form of communication a traveler in London wanted to keep her grandmother up to date with email.
 The grandmother preferred letters.
 Who gets to choose which way to communicate?
 My mother has avoided using Skype as she feels she has to make herself presentable for the screen.
 Perhaps this is where respect for elders comes in.
 Be understanding.
 You may be just as challenged when you get to their stage of life.
 Your right way to communicate may not be right for them.
 Your elders may not see the need for Instagram or Skype.
 Allow them the privilege of sticking with what they know.

-3.Language.
+Solution: Agree on a form of communication which makes it easy for your parent and realistic for you.
+Vary your forms of communication.
+My adult children write letters to my mother.
+My mother is a proficient emailer, but the letters are a special form of contact.3.Language.
 If you and your children live in a country that speaks a different language to the one you were brought up with, you have to choose whether your children become bilingual or not.
 If you chose for and your children not to be bilingual, your children may not be able to speak easily to your parents.
 As an immigrant from Russia to an English speaking country said,

 “You come here.
 You learn English.
 You let English be your main language at home so that your children will get the best out of school.
 Then when your parents come over, your children can’t communicate with their grandparents because they don’t have the same first language."